Blog

 Automate writing tasks with Tango

-For writers of blog posts or documentation articles, Tango is a very handy tool.
-Tango allows you to write step-by-step tutorials with screenshots in a few seconds.
-It works by recording your actions on the screen while enabled and converting that into a process-based how-to guide when the recording stops.
+Tango is a very handy tool for writers of blog posts or documentation articles.
+It allows you to write step-by-step tutorials with screenshots in a few seconds.
+Tango works by recording your actions on the screen while enabled and converting that into a process-based how-to guide when the recording stops.

 Manipulate datasets from Terminal

 OSINT practitioners frequently run across TXT and CSV files.
-Often, the formatting for CSV files is not compatible with your investigation and you need to remove certain columns, add others, change column titles, etc. If you’re looking to remove all columns except for a select few, use this trick:
+Often, the formatting for CSV files is incompatible with your investigation, and you need to remove certain columns, add others, change column titles, etc. If you’re looking to remove all columns except for a select few, use this trick:

 $ cut -d, -f<column number> –complement input.csv > output.csv